Ozvan/OmicsMR/README.md

 The scripts are ordered in the order of analyses: first MR, then coloc.
 Examples are provided on how to run them in arrays over the different datasets and proteins.

+The following versions were used:
+- TwoSampleMR: 0.5.9
+- metafor: 4.6
+- PLINK: 1.9